polarfire-soc/hart-software-services/tools/hss-payload-generator/README.md

     test/u-boot-icicle-kit-es-2022.01-r0.bin: { exec-addr: '0x80200000', owner-hart: u54_1, secondary-hart: u54_2, secondary-hart: u54_3, secondary-hart: u54_4, priv-mode: prv_s, ancilliary-data: test/icicle-kit-es-microchip.dtb }

-This ancilliary data will get included in the payload (placed straight after the main file in executable space), and its address will be passed to OpenSBI in the ``next_arg1`` field (i.e., passed in the `$a1` register to the image at boot time).
+This ancilliary data will get included in the payload (placed straight after the main file in executable space), and its address will be passed to OpenSBI in the `next_arg1` field (i.e., passed in the `$a1` register to the image at boot time).

+To prevent the HSS from automatically booting a context (for instance, if we instead want to delegate control of this to a context using remoteProc), use the `skip-autoboot` flag.

+      test/baremetal.elf: {exec-addr: '0xB0000000', owner-hart: u54_3, priv-mode: prv_m, skip-opensbi: true, skip-autoboot: true}

 Finally, we can optionally override the names of individual payloads, using the `payload-name` option.
 For example: